The popularity and availability of CBD products has exploded in the past two years.

 THC is used for medicinal and recreational purposes, and it makes people feel high.
 CBD may cause mild sedation when someone takes a very large dose, but it does not produce the same type of mind-altering effects that THC does.

-The Effects of CBD When You First Take It
+What Are the Effects of CBD When You First Take It?

 CBD can affect the body and mind in several ways.
 Users will typically experience a calming effect and a general feeling of well-being.

 Dr. Robert Flannery, CEO of Dr. Robb Farms, told Public Goods that CBD triggers the serotonin receptors in the brain and increases one of the endocannabinoids naturally produced in our bodies, anandamide.
 Serotonin and anandamide are widely-known for reducing anxiety and promoting calmness.

 Serotonin is a naturally-produced chemical in our bodies, often referred to as the “happy chemical.”
 Anandamide is an endogenous compound (a compound produced within the body) that can bind to our endocannabinoid receptors.
 Anandamide regulates our motivation and pleasure, especially in social settings.

 How Long Does CBD Stay in Your System?

 The CBD compound is a fat-soluble molecule, and it can remain stored in our fat cells for up to 30 days.
 It’s important to remember that everyone is different, though, and various factors will contribute to how long CBD lasts in the body.
 Two of those factors are the type of CBD product, and how you consume it.